RaraCE/RaraCE.github.io/README.md

 4. Electronics

 # Writing
-Writing has always filled my life, but as a hobby it has reached into mutlple book projects, all I self-publish through Amazon Kindle.
-[Click here](https://booksbyrce.blogspot.com/) to be diverted to my author's page.
+Writing has always filled my life, but now it's more of a hobby, which turned into mutlple book projects.
+I self-publish all of my books through Amazon Kindle.
+[Click here](https://booksbyrce.blogspot.com/) to be diverted to my author's webpage.
+Some writing techniques or skills that I have practiced over the years are as listed:
 1. Fiction
 2. Fantasy
 3. Creative
 4. Science Fiction
 5. [Technical Writing](./techwr.md)

-# Certifications
+# Certifications/Awards
 1. [Python](./python.md): A certification I earned through Edx.org.
+2. Hooper Undergraduate Research Award (HURA): Awarded by Northern Arizona University in 2015

 # Volunteer Work And Other Extracurricular Activities